 Canadian police have consistently held key leadership roles within UN missions in Haiti, including Canadian police commissioner, deputy commissioner, regional commanders, etc.

-The objective is to make the Palestinian Civil Police (PCP) into a competent security force of the future Palestinian State, based on the principles of democratic policing, neutrality and community service.
+The objective is to build the capacity of the Palestinian Civil Police (PCP) as a security force, based on the principles of democratic policing, neutrality and community service.

 Deployed police officers assist the PCP by advising and closely mentoring its members, specifically senior officials at district, headquarters and ministerial level.
 In their advisory role, Canadian police assess the training needs of the PCP and assist with mentoring, training, equipping and professionalizing its members.

-The senior police advisor in New York represents the Canadian police community, acting as liaison and advisor on all matters related to Canada's police participation in UN peace operations.
+The senior police advisor to Canada's Permanent Mission to the UN in New York (PRMNY) represents the Canadian police community, acting as liaison and advisor on all matters related to Canada's police participation in UN peace operations.

 Deployed through the Department of Foreign Affairs and International Trade, the senior police advisor joins a small but growing team of police advisors from around the world.